-Listed below are electricity retailer’s controlled load 3 rates for households in QLD (Smart Control) and TAS (Tariff 62).
+Listed below are electricity retailer’s controlled load 3 rates for households in Tasmania (Tariff 62).
 There are no controlled load 3 tariffs in the other states and territories.

 Controlled Load 3 Rates are the amount you pay per kWh for appliances that are on dedicated circuits connected as a Controlled 3 Load.
 For residential properties this can include pool pumps, in-floor heating and occasionally hot water heating and air conditioning.